Learning More from Less: Unlocking Internal Representations for Benchmark Compression: RepCore Approach

 To evaluate an unseen target model $t \in \mathcal{T}$, we acquire its binary scores $\{y_{t,i}\}_{i \in \mathcal{C}}$ on the selected coreset.
 We then employ a Ridge regression model $g_t$ to extrapolate these local observations to the full benchmark.

-Given the strictly limited coreset size, employing high-dimensional inputs induces high-variance fits.
-To ensure robustness, we construct a single scalar feature $x_i$ for each item, defined as the average correctness across all source models:
+Given the strictly limited coreset size, directly fitting target-specific regressors on full source-response vectors can lead to high-variance estimates.
+To improve robustness, we instead construct a scalar feature $x_i$ for each item by averaging correctness across all source models:

-This aggregated score serves as a robust input feature.
+This averaged score serves as a stable anchor for each item in the source-scarce regime, while target-specific variation is captured by fitting a separate regressor $g_t$ to each model's responses on the selected coreset.
+Appendix~\ref{app:extrapolation_feature} compares this scalar feature with an alternative based on the concatenated source response vector and shows that the averaged feature indeed provides more reliable ranking recovery under source scarcity.

 We fit the regressor $g_t$ by minimizing the squared error on the coreset: